DevendraCollage/React-TextUtils/README.md

 4. **Clear Text:**
    Reset text content with a simple clear text function, offering users a quick and intuitive way to start afresh or remove unwanted input.

+5. **CopyText**
+   Easily duplicate text with a single function call.

+6. **ReverseText**
+   Quickly reverse the order of characters in a given text.

+7. **ChangeText**
+   Modify text by replacing specified characters with new ones.

+8. **RemoveSpecialCharacters**
+   Remove special characters from the text, leaving only alphanumeric characters.

+9. **ConvertToSentence**
+    Convert a string into a well-formatted sentence.